 - Open-monitoring meditation – this technique involves a broad awareness of all aspects of the environment and training your thought process.
-It also consists in becoming aware of your thoughts, feelings, and impulses rather than suppressing them
+It also consists of becoming aware of your thoughts, feelings, and impulses rather than suppressing them.

 Some popular health benefits that make meditation a popular choice amongst many includes:

 1. Up your emotional wellbeingAre you loaded with emotional baggage?
 Then, you should resort to meditation for it helps to revive your emotional balance and steadily cleanses your consciousness.
 Thus, people who practise meditation not only hold a balanced outlook towards life but also are more free-spirited and satisfied.